 A saving throw—also called a save—represents an attempt to resist a spell, a trap, a poison, a disease, ar a similar threat.
-You don’t normally decide to make a saving throw; you are forced to make one because your character ar monster is at risk of harm.
+You don’t normally decide to make a saving throw; you are forced to make one because your character ar creature is at risk of harm.

 To make a saving throw, roll 2d10 and add the appropriate bonuses.

 Resist effects imposed upon your body and physical manipulation such as bright lights, body control or manipulation, and conditions imposed physically